-Pakistan: Plane crashes with about 40 people on board
+Pakistan: Plane crashes with 48 people on board

 Pakistan, with about 190 million people, has thriving domestic air operations, connecting points across the country.

-The nation has a checkered air safety history and suffered three fatal commercial air crashes in 2010 that claimed 185 lives, according to the Aviation Safety Network.
+But it has a checkered air safety history and suffered three fatal commercial air crashes in 2010 that claimed 185 lives, according to the Aviation Safety Network.

-Wednesday's crash is the first major airliner accident in Pakistan since 2012 when a Bhoja Airlines Boeing 737-200 crashed in bad weather while on approach to Islamabad.
+Wednesday's crash is the first major airliner accident in Pakistan since 2012 when a Bhoja Air Boeing 737-200 crashed in bad weather while on approach to Islamabad.